 2. Client Education

 This is a key differentiator for Cypress.
 Our experience has taught us that the best way to ensure clients are comfortable with their holdings is to focus on portfolio and capital markets education.
-Given the inherent volatility in the market, clients need to be confident that they hold the right portfolio for their individual circumstances.
+Given the inherent volatility in the market, clients need to be confident that they hold an appropriate portfolio for their individual circumstances.
 The only way, in our opinion, to gain that confidence is through education.

 3. Leveraging Experience and Scale